 - 1. Install efficient water fixtures with flow rates not more than the values listed below: (1 point for each product) - I. Water Closets should be dual flush type with flush rates 4.6 LPF and 2.6 LPF - II.
 Health Faucets = 6.5 LPM at a design pressure of 3 bar - III.
 Kitchen Sink Faucets = 4.5 LPM at a design pressure of 3 bar - IV.
 Wash Basin Faucets = 4.5 LPM at a design pressure of 3 bar - V. Showers (all types) = 6.5 LPM at a design pressure of 3 bar - VI.
 Urinals = 1.5 LPF - 2.
-Install sensor based water fixtures (sink / basin faucets / urinals) with above flow rates in the common area applications.
-(1 point) - 3.
-Project team can install flow restrictors / aerators in the existing fixtures to meet the intent.
+Install sensor based water fixtures (sink/ basin faucets/ urinals) with above flow rates in the common area applications.
+(1 point)

-All other water fixtures that are intended to fill the bucket and / or bath tub can be excluded from above requirements.
+All other water fixtures that are intended to fill the bucket and/ or bath tub can be excluded from above requirements.

-Install low flow and flush water fixtures in the project to reduce the potable and nonpotable water demand.
-Water flow restrictors / aerators can also be installed in the high flow fixtures to make them appropriate as per the Principle requirements mentioned above.
+Install low flow and flush water fixtures in the project to reduce the potable and non-potable water demand.
+Water flow restrictors/ aerators can also be installed in the high flow fixtures to make them appropriate as per the Principle requirements mentioned above.

-1. Trade catalogue or brochure of water fixtures

-- 2. Trade catalogue or brochure of aerators installed in the water fixtures - 3.
-Purchase bills / Invoice of water fixtures with exact make and codes of the products at the time of final certification - 4.
-Site photographs of water fixtures confirming the installation
+- 1. Trade catalogue or brochure of water fixtures - 2.
+Trade catalogue or brochure of aerators installed in the water fixtures if applicable - 3.
+Purchase bills/ Invoice of water fixtures with exact make and codes of the products at the time of final certification - 4.
+Site photographs of water fixtures confirming the installation at the time of final certification

-Principle-8 - On-site Treatment of Grey and Black Water and Reuse for Flushing
+Principle 11: On-site Treatment of Grey and Black Water and Reuse for Flushing